-To the members of Northern Arc Investment Adviser Services Private Limited (referred to in our report of even date)
+To the Members of Northern Arc Investment Adviser Services Private Limited (referred to in our report of even date)

 - (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - (b) The Company has a regular programme of physical verification of its fixed assets by which fixed assets are verified every year.
 In our opinion, this periodicity of physical verification is reasonable having regard to the size of the Company and the nature of its assets.
-According to the information and explanation given to us, no material discrepancies were noticed on such verification. - (c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company does not hold any immovable properties.
-Accordingly, paragraph 3(i)(c) of the Order is not applicable. - (ii) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company is a service company primarily engaged in investment advisory services, accordingly it does not hold any physical inventories.
-Thus, paragraph 3(ii) of the Order is not applicable. - (iii) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not granted any loan, secured or unsecured to Companies, firms, limited liability partnerships or other parties covered in the register required under section 189 of the Companies Act, 2013.
-Accordingly, paragraph 3(iii) of the Order is not applicable. - (iv) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company does not have any loan, investments, guarantees and security which requires compliance under section 185 and 186 of the Companies Act, 2013.
-Accordingly, paragraph 3(iv) of the Order is not applicable. - (v) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not accepted deposits from the public within the meaning of the directives issued by the Reserve Bank of India, provision of Section 73 to 76 of the Act, any other provisions of the Act and relevant rules framed thereunder.
-Accordingly, paragraph 3(v) of the Order is not applicable. - (vi) The Central Government has not prescribed the maintenance of cost records under section 148(1) of the Act, for any of the services rendered by the Company.
-Accordingly, paragraph 3(vi) of the Order is not applicable.
+According to the information and explanation given to us, no material discrepancies were noticed on such verification. - (c) According to the information and explanation given to us and on the basis on examination of the records of the Company, the Company does not hold any immovable properties.
+Accordingly, paragraph 3(i)(c) of the Order is not applicable to the Company. - (ii) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company is a service company primarily engaged in investment advisory services, accordingly it does not hold any physical inventories.
+Thus, paragraph 3(ii) of the Order is not applicable to the Company. - (iii) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not granted any loan, secured or unsecured to companies, firms, limited liability partnerships or other parties covered in the register required under Section 189 of the Companies Act, 2013.
+Accordingly, paragraph 3(iii) of the Order is not applicable to the Company. - (iv) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company does not have any loan, investments, guarantees and security which requires compliance under section 185 and 186 of the Companies Act, 2013.
+Accordingly, paragraph 3(iv) of the Order is not applicable to the Company. - (v) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not accepted any deposits as mentioned in the directives issued by the Reserve Bank of India and provisions of Sections 73 to 76 or any other relevant provisions of the Act and the rules framed there-under.
+Accordingly, paragraph 3(v) of the Order is not applicable to the Company. - (vi) The Central Government has not prescribed the maintenance of cost records under section 148 (1) of the Act, for any of the services rendered by the Company.
+Accordingly, paragraph 3(vi) of the Order is not applicable to the Company.

-Annexure A to the Independent Auditors' Report To the members of Northern Arc Investment Adviser Services Private Limited (referred to in our report of even date)
+Annexure A to the Independent Auditors' Report

+To the Members of Northern Arc Investment Adviser Services Private Limited (referred to in our report of even date)

-(vii) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, amounts deducted / accrued in the books of account in respect of undisputed statutory dues including provident fund, employees' state insurance, income-tax, goods and services tax, cess and any other material statutory dues have been generally deposited regularly during the year by the Company with the appropriate authorities.
-As explained to us, the Company did not have any dues on account of sales tax, service tax, duty of customs, duty of excise and value added tax.
+(vii) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, amounts deducted / accrued in the books of account in respect of undisputed statutory dues including provident fund, income-tax, goods and services tax, cess and other material statutory dues have been generally deposited regularly during the year by the Company with the appropriate authorities.
+As explained to us, the Company did not have any dues on account of employees' state insurance, sales tax, duty of customs, duty of excise, service tax and value added tax.